Advanced CSS Units & Functions¶

 🔬 Needs Testing

-Divi 5 may generate its own CSS custom properties (e.g., --et-* or --divi-* prefixed variables) for internal styling.
-These could provide hooks for advanced customization if documented.
-The existence, naming convention, and stability of any internal custom properties need verification.
+Divi 5 may generate its own CSS custom properties (e.g., --et-* or --divi-* prefixed variables) during rendering.
+These could provide advanced customization hooks if documented.
+The existence, naming convention, stability, and public API status of any internal custom properties need verification.

 Practical Patterns¶